HL7/davinci-crd/input/pagecontent/allartifacts.md

-Compliance with this implementation guide requires compliance with several profiles, extensions and value sets.
+Compliance with this implementation guide requires compliance with several profiles, extensions, and value sets.
 This page provides an overview of where these artifacts can be found.

 The FHIR artifacts used by CRD are organized according to whether the content was developed as part of the US Core implementation guides or are specific to this CRD implementation guide.